 \section{Introduction}

-Machine learning methods achieve great successes in image classification, speech recognition, and many other areas.
-However, these methods rely on the assumption that training and testing data are independently and identically distributed.
-In many real application scenarios such as autopilot, healthcare, and financial prediction, this \emph{i.i.d.} assumption may not be satisfied.
-People are extremely cautious in using machine learning models in these risk-sensitive applications since the performance may drop severely in testing time, and the cost of failure is huge \citep{shen2021towards,zhou2021domain,geirhos2020shortcut}. \citet{arjovsky2019invariant} proposed Invariant Risk Minimization (IRM) to tackle this so-called Out-of-Distribution (OOD) generalization problem.
-Its goal is to find a data representation such that the optimal classifier is the same for all environments, to ensure the model would generalize to any testing environment or distribution.
-This method succeeds on some datasets such as Colored MNIST (CMNIST), an artificial dataset that has a distributional shift from training set to testing set.
-Inspired by IRM, many other invariant learning methods \citep{rosenfeld2020risks,ahmed2020systematic,ahuja2020invariant,lu2021nonlinear,chattopadhyay2020learning} have been proposed and achieved excellent OOD performance.
+\IEEEPARstart{M}{achine} learning methods have made significant strides in image classification, speech recognition, machine translation, and other domains.
+However, these methods typically assume that the training and testing data are independently and identically distributed (i.i.d.), an assumption that may not hold in real-world applications like autopilot, healthcare, and financial prediction.
+The reliance on this assumption makes using these models risky in such critical applications, as performance can drastically decline at test time, and the cost of failure is substantial \cite{shen2021towards,zhou2021domain,geirhos2020shortcut}.
+Invariant Risk Minimization (IRM), introduced in \cite{arjovsky2019invariant}, addresses this Out-of-Distribution (OOD) generalization issue and has garnered considerable interest.
+IRM's objective is to discover a data representation that ensures the optimal classifier remains consistent across all environments, thereby enhancing generalizability to new testing environments or distributions.
+This approach has proven successful in various scenarios and datasets.
+Building on IRM's principles, several other invariant learning methods \cite{rosenfeld2020risks,ahmed2020systematic,ahuja2020invariant,lu2021nonlinear,chattopadhyay2020learning} have emerged, achieving promising OOD performance.

-However, to implement these invariant learning methods, we first need to determine an environment partition of the training set.
-In most existing works, the environment partition is determined simply by the sources of the data or using the metadata.
-However, in many cases, such a natural partition does not exist or is hard to determine, thus is not suitable for a lot of datasets \citep{sohoni2020no}.
-For example, in CMNIST, two environments have $corr(\text{color}, \text{number}) = 0.8, 0.9$ respectively, and we know each image belongs to which environment in training time.
-A more realistic setting is that we do not know this environment information.
-Even if a natural environment partition is available, we can still question whether this partition is the best for finding a well-generalized model since there are numerous possible ways to split the data into several environments.
+To deploy these invariant learning methods, establishing an environment partition of the training set is necessary.
+Existing approaches often rely on data sources or metadata to determine this partition.
+However, a natural partition may not always exist or can be difficult to identify, rendering these methods unsuitable for many datasets \cite{sohoni2020no}.
+For instance, in the Colored MNIST (CMNIST) synthetic dataset, the environments are defined with the correlations $\text{corr}(\text{color}, \text{number}) = 0.8$ and $0.9$ respectively, and the belonging of each image to a specific environment is known during training.
+A more realistic scenario is one where such environment information is unknown.
+Even when a natural environment partition exists, it's worth questioning whether it is optimal for developing a model that generalizes well, considering the myriad ways the data could be segmented into different environments.